Metals · 2024

 +Is there Zinc in Manchester, NH tap water?

-Yes — Manchester, NH's 2024 Consumer Confidence Report lists Zinc at 0.001–0.0017 mg/L. Manchester, NH's 2024 Zinc measurement is below the federal limit of 5 mg/L (MCL).
+Yes — Manchester, NH's 2024 Consumer Confidence Report lists Zinc at 0.001–0.0017 mg/L. Manchester, NH's 2024 report shows Zinc detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Zinc in drinking water?